katiabondartw/wwc_rds/README.md

 ### See the initial value in the first raw
 `SELECT * FROM products WHERE id=1`

-### See the updated value in the first raw after mofification done by presenter
+### See the updated value in the first raw after mofification done by the presenter
 `SELECT * FROM products WHERE id=1`

-### Try and modify the first raw and see the error message
+### Try to update the first raw and see the error message
 `UPDATE products SET description='illegal modification' WHERE id=1`

 ## Follow the demo
 The following are the queries which will be demonstrated during the demo.
-You can also execute them from your laptop:
+You can execute them from your laptop:
 ### ILIKE
 `SELECT * FROM products WHERE title ILIKE 'fair'`